jguipi/appartment-script/README.md

  4- Open a terminal and execute : `npm install`

- 5- Download and unzip the latest (Redis version)[https://github.com/dmajkic/redis/downloads]
+ 5- Download and unzip the latest (Redis version)[https://github.com/dmajkic/redis/downloads] then start the redis server

  6- Create a `.env` file at the root of your project and create these variables :